-Within the company, it is ensured that only authorized employees or supervisors have access to applications and systems in which information and personal data are processed.
+Within the company, it is ensured that only authorized employees or supervisors have access to applications, systems and information based on the principles of Need-to-Know and Least Privilege.
 From a technical point of view, individual identification is ensured for each employee by means of a username and password.
-Additionally, other security technologies, such as multi-factor authentication, are used.
-Passwords are of a complexity that corresponds to the state of the art and a renew of passwords is enforced periodically.
-Compliance with complexity is enforced using technical measures.
+Passwords are of a complexity that corresponds to the state of the art.
+Initial password changes and compliance with complexity is enforced using technical measures.
+Additionally, other security technologies, such as multi-factor authentication or continous authentication (e.g., SSO), are used.